fitraditya/ReWebSocket/README.md

 - Boolean.
 Default: `false`

 #### `reconnect`
-- Whether to implement automatic reconnect if the connection is down.
+- Whether to implement automatic reconnect if the connection was down.
 - Boolean.
 Default: `true`

 #### `interval`
 - The number of milliseconds to delay before attempting to reconnect.
 - Integer.
-Default: `2000`
+Default: `5000`

 #### `maxAttempts`
 - The number of maximum reconnection attempts that will be made before giving up.